Who are the best and worst psychics, mediums, ESP guides, and psychic detectives?

 17. Leo Bonomo

 London based author and self-claimed paranormal psychic published a psychic marketing charade in December 2011 in unison with Australian author Victor Zammit and U.S. based Noreen Renier.
 The three posted 'breaking news' stories that Renier had won a stupendous lawsuit against a skeptic writer when in fact over the past decade the only wins (and across 4 U.S. federal courts!) have been by the skeptic writer against Noreen Renier.
 But psychic Leo Bonomo went further.
 Having the actual facts including a U.S. federal court order that showed the skeptic had actually won twice in 2011, Bonomo held back that information on his public blog and posted his own highly edited information.
 It's difficult to believe this man is credible when he openly proceeds to mislead his clients with misinformation that he himself knows is not reflective of the truth.
-He has also failed to secure HFOCA certifications (or similar) available in Great Britain from three public academic institutions willing to test his paranormal claims.
-By comparison psychic medium Karquel Janoelin (#16) and nine others have passed the very tests that Leo Bonomo has avoided and previously noted distort the assessment of paranormal abilities.
-Yet she as well as the other paranormal test subjects have been able to achieve results which apparently he can't --- or is afraid to be tested for by a fully independent group already endorsed by others in the paranormal community.
-Mr. Bonomo in 2013 has been re-entered as a low-level non-paranormal "mystic author and entertainer".
-Apparently some in the paranormal community see his "talks the talk but doesn't show the results" now at an end based on his lack of challenging his own claims with actual results already achieved by others during the what has been showcased as "realistic parameter and measurements" for paranormal testing.
+Mr. Bonomo in 2014 has been re-entered as a low-level non-paranormal "mystic author and entertainer".
+Apparently some in the paranormal community see his "talks the talk but doesn't show the results" now at an end based on his lack of challenging his own claims with actual tested results from critics.

-Claims involvement with law enforcement but this is unsolicted and unsanctioned work.
+Claimed involvement with law enforcement but this has proved to be unsolicted and unsanctioned work.
 Principally presents himself as a medium in contact with the dead, but has failed to provide any evidence that he can provide answers from deceased family members that match existing but non-public knowledge of family members of the deceased.
 This reflects a concern that he is unwilling to test his own apparent delusional paranormal abilities to confirm whether they exist and are accurate.
 He continues to avoid specifics and therefore must be considered a "highly questionable" contactee with the dead and/or in providing paranormal assistance in finding missing persons.
+Like others he is no longer considered within even the top 3000 field.

 19-30.
 Angela Harkin, Jennifer Cash, Nancy Weber, Kim Jen Lee, Paul Dean, Barb Larsen, Suzie Koffman, Jodie Green, Linda Jones, Lev Nikitin, Sally Headding, and others below.